jonaro00/wallace-minion/README.md

 ### ✨ Plain TTS in all supported languages 🌞

 `!say` reads out any text in Voice.
-Language is auto detected, and can be modified.

-`!tts` does the same thing, but produces an mp3 as output instead.
+`!tts` produces an ogg file as output instead.

 ### ✨ DALL-E image generation 🌆